mars-7/Area-14/docs/index.md

 This update was worked on by TheeDeer and Alikeshadow

 ### Added
-- Personnel screen in some department spawns
+- Personnel info screen in some department spawns
+- Fade Out will automatically be called when all site-wide altering statuses are disabled

 ### Fixed
 - Moving while looting bodies